| || |

 North Berwick with Hambro each season.
 Massy lodged with Robert Slimmand, a master tailor, residing at Glenanbuck, 11 School

 Road, North Berwick.
-His daughter Isabella Slimmand was a teacher in the school opposite.
-Also boarding with the family was
+His daughter Isabella Slimmand was a teacher in the Public School opposite, and may have spoken French.

 " He had a distinctive twirl at the top of his backswing

 which dated back to when he played left handed as a youngster."